 @rest (endpoint: String!, configuration: String, resultroot: String, setters: [{field: String, path: String}], headers: [{name: String, value: String}])

-enables you to connect any REST API as a data source for a GraphQL schema.
-The directive can be applied to a GraphQL query, so the result is populated with JSON data returned from a REST API.
+@rest enables you to connect any REST API as a data source for a GraphQL schema.
+The directive can be applied to a GraphQL query, so the query's result is populated with data returned from REST API, often mapped through a series of transformations to the query's type.

 endpoint